A. Passengers travelling to or from third countries or other member states of the European Union

 - The Control of Cash Entering or Leaving the Community and the Exercising of Intra - Community Cash Controls Law No. 53(I) of 2009.

-The declaration must be completed and lodged with customs at the control point through which you enter or leave the Republic of Cyprus.
+The declaration should be completed by the passenger and submitted to Customs at the control point through which the passenger enters or leaves the Republic of Cyprus.

-5. What are the consequences in case of a failure to declare or an uncompleted declaration or a false one
+5. What are the consequences in case of failure to declare or of an uncompleted or false/untrue declaration?

-- with gold of value of € 10 000 or more. (“Gold” means gold pounds, gold coins and bars or rods of gold of international standards, but does not include gold used for commercial of industrial purposes.).
+- Gold of value equal or greater than € 10.000 (ten thousand euro). (“Gold” means gold pounds, gold coins and bars or rods of gold of international standards, but does not include gold used for commercial of industrial purposes.).

 - Declaration for controls of cash entering or leaving the Republic of Cyprus under Reg.
 1889/2005, art.3(2) and Law 53(I)/2009, art.
 4.

-- the cash or gold could be detained or seized; and
+- The cash or gold will be seized; and

 No documents found